rikusen0335/bedrock-nginx-docker-compose/README.md

 ### Configure Bedrock env file

-Open `bedrock/.env` and edit like this, and generate your keys.
+Open `bedrock/.env` and edit like below, and generate your keys.
 If you changed db user, password, then also change these.
 ```bash
 DB_NAME=test